About

 Metro disturbances are not just a technical issue; they also reflect a political failure.
 The Brussels-Capital Region has the power to impose binding regulations on the STIB/MIVB, but it refuses to do so despite repeated requests from residents.

-The authorities continue to adopt non-binding agreements and plans that have no real impact on reducing nuisances (see Links: Plans and agreements of the Brussels Region).
+The authorities continue to adopt non-binding agreements and plans that have no real impact on reducing disturbances (see Links: Brussels Region Plans and Agreements).
 These documents, often presented as progress, are actually just vague commitments without sanctions or obligations for the STIB/MIVB.
 Meanwhile, residents continue to suffer from unacceptable levels of noise and vibrations daily, without effective measures being taken.
-This inaction demonstrates a lack of political will to genuinely protect citizens' quality of life from the failures of an unchecked public operator.
+This inaction demonstrates a lack of political will to truly protect citizens' quality of life from the failures of an unchecked public operator.

 Authorities continue to prioritize costly projects like Line 3 while neglecting existing network problems.
 Instead of investing in new lines, the Region should first focus on maintaining and improving current infrastructure.

-Metro nuisances are not inevitable.
+Metro disturbances are not inevitable.
 The STIB/MIVB and political leaders must take responsibility.
 This citizen initiative aims to defend residents' rights and push for lasting solutions.
-Join us to make our voices heard and achieve real change.
+Join us in making our voices heard and achieve real change.